EmergeTools/SnapshotPreviews/README.md

 Link your app to `PreviewGallery` and (optionally) to `SnapshotPreferences` to customize the behavior of snapshot generation.
 Link your XCTest target to `SnapshottingTests`.

+> [!WARNING]
+> If you happen to see the following error "Could not find or use auto-linked library 'XCTestSwiftSupport': library 'XCTestSwiftSupport' not found" after installing, try setting `ENABLE_TESTING_SEARCH_PATHS` to `YES` in your target's build settings!

 # Tips

 ### Unique names